Decide how much recovery the finish needs

 Complete the finish

-Keep the plan tight: Cathedral, office, bags, dinner, sleep.
+Keep the plan tight: bag drop, Cathedral or office, one good dinner, sleep.

-• Use an old-town stay such as Hotel Praza Quintana or the Parador.
+• Use an old-town stay such as Hotel Praza Quintana or the Parador when the final night should stay close to the Cathedral.

 • Use Correos storage if luggage interrupts Cathedral or office timing.

-• Choose one realistic dinner instead of treating the night like a food crawl.
+• Choose one realistic dinner instead of treating tired feet like a food crawl.

 Two nights